Commenting on Development Proposals

 What will council do with my submission?

 Your submission will be considered, along with any others we receive, as part of our assessment of the DA.
+This however does not apply to signatories on a petition.
 In some cases the concerns raised in submissions are discussed with the applicant and sometimes they will make changes to their DA to address these.

 If we receive an amended DA or if the DA is likely to be reported to a Council meeting we will write to you again after the submission period ends.